 The starting figure I like to work with is:

 3 x (cost to deliver benefits + cost of sale + cost of servicing) = baseline fee

-I generally also do the red zone fee, which is the fee at which you may be getting into the not-worth-it territory:
+I generally also do the red line fee, which is the fee at which you may be getting into the not-worth-it territory:

-2 x (cost to deliver benefits + cost of sale + cost of servicing) = red zone fee
+2 x (cost to deliver benefits + cost of sale + cost of servicing) = red line fee